How to Use Technology to Get Kids Interested in STEM

 Teachers play a crucial role in the development of the next generation of developers, creators, thinkers, doers, and inventors.
 By instilling STEM lessons into curriculum early on, a foundation for a lifelong love of science, tech, education, and math is created.

 It is important to remember, however, that teachers can’t do it all on their own–a comprehensive support system is required to help their efforts persist throughout the student’s life.
-By employing technology in and outside of the classroom, teachers, parents, and school administrators can work together to integrate STEM learnings into an authentic learning experience.
-Google is a topic that has been widely covered here on this blog and can be applied to engaging STEM activities as well.
+By employing technology in and outside of the classroom, teachers, parents, and this blog and can be applied to engaging STEM activities as well.

 Getting kids interested in STEM may seem like a daunting task for educators and parents alike.
 Let’s explore the different ways that technology can assist in getting kids interested in STEM: